 Seven ways to help transition from parent to teacher now that schools have closed due to COVID-19

 One of the most major changes caused by the COVID-19 in the United States has been the closure of schools.
 Parents now find themselves trying to assume the role of both parent and teacher, literally.
 This is already a scary and uncertain time and the added pressure of making sure your child stays up-to-date academically can be a huge burden for a household.
-Thankfully, teachers in California, Texas and all states are rising to the task of transitioning their classroom online.
+Thankfully, teachers from Los Angeles, CA to El Paso, TX, and everywhere else, are rising to the task of transitioning their classrooms online.